-As part of our new how-to series, we’ve selected one of the most ‘need to know’ beauty topics: contouring!
-Contouring is a trick that makeup artists have been using forever; essentially it’s all about using strategically applied shadow and light to alter face shape by defining bone structure.
-With practice (and good tools!), contour can make your cheekbones appear higher, your nose slimmer, your eyes wider, and your jawline more angular, proving that you can well and truly change your face with makeup.
+As part of our new how-to series, we’ve selected one of the most ‘need to know’ beauty topics: sculpting!
+It’s a trick that makeup artists have been using forever; essentially it’s all about using strategically applied shadow and light to alter face shape by defining the bone structure.
+With practice (and good tools!), you can sculpt your face to make your cheekbones appear higher, your nose slimmer, your eyes wider, and your jawline more angular, proving that you can well and truly change your face with makeup.

 Carve Killer Cheekbones

 First, you’ll need a contour product that sits just a couple of shades darker than your skin and has cool undertones (for a more authentic and natural-looking shadow).
 There are literally thousands of contour products on the market these days, ranging from powders to creams, liquids, and palettes, but my personal favourite is Illamasqua’s Cream Pigment in Hollow.
 The cream formula is super easy to blend and will last a lot longer than powder.
 You’ll also need an appropriately shaped brush; the best are slim and angled, like Natasha Denona’s Contour Brush.
 Once you’ve loaded up the brush with product, nestle it into the hollows of your cheeks and press the product beneath your cheekbones, moving upwards from the centre of your cheeks until you reach your hairline.
 It’s important to apply shadow in upwards movements in order to truly ‘lift’ the cheekbones – sweeping it down will pull them down.
 Once you have your contour in place, gently blend up the edges, using a clean blending brush to buff the product out until you’ve reached your desired intensity.